trisulnsm/bitmaul/SWEEPBUF.md

 local fields=sw:split_fields_fast(": ","\r\n")
 ````

 ------------------

 ## Utility methods

 * `hexdump()` prints a hexdump of the byte buffer in a canonical format.
+* `hexdump_left()` prints a hexdump of the bytes from the current position till the end, what is left.
 * `split(str,delim)` Utility method to split a string
 * `to_string()` prints details about the SweepBuf object itself, like size of string, position of the pointers, etc.
 * `reset()` reset the seek pointer and remove all fences